rancher/support-bundle-kit/docs/development.md

 The `support-bundle-kit simulator` runs a minimal virtual-kubelet to support log streaming from the support bundle.
 The simulator listens on localhost, to ensure kubectl and other cli tooling works natively, the routes in the apiserver have been patched to update NodeAddress to localhost.
+The change needs to be performed in method `func LogLocation`

 * `k8s.io/kubernetes/pkg/registry/core/pod/strategy.go`